Clustered License Servers

 - We recommend that you use identical License Server hardware for each node in the cluster.
 In particular, Citrix recommends two network adapters on each node and the servers have one drive configured as a shared drive.

-- Ensure that each node has two network adapters, one for connection to the public network and the other for the node-to-node private cluster network.
-Citrix does not support using one network adapter for both connections.
+- Ensure that each node has two network adapters.
+One for the connection to the public network and the other for the node-to-node private cluster network.
+We do not support using one network adapter for both connections.

 - The public and the private IP address must be on different subnets because the Cluster Service recognizes only one network interface per subnet.